RepoDynamics/PyPackIT/docs/website/source/intro/index.md

 (intro)=
 # Introduction

+PyPackIT is a ready-to-use automation tool, fully configured in accordance with the latest software engineering guidelines and best practices.
-PyPackIT is an open-source, cloud-based software suite hosted on GitHub at https://github.com/RepoDynamics.
+It is an open-source, cloud-based software suite hosted on GitHub at https://github.com/RepoDynamics.
-It comprises several {term}`Actions` and Python applications, which can be installed in GitHub repositories to perform automated tasks on {term}`GHA`.
+It comprises several {term}`Actions` and Python applications, which can be installed in GitHub repositories to perform automated tasks on the {term}`GHA` cloud framework.
 To facilitate [installation](#install), PyPackIT includes a template repository at https://github.com/RepoDynamics/PyPackIT.
 There, by clicking the